Understanding Bayesian Thinking for Industrial Applications

 Left Panel: Posterior Distribution

-This panel shows the estimated Posterior probability density function (PDF) based on the samples taken.
-The shape is smooth and has a single peak, indicating a well-behaved posterior without multiple ambiguous peaks.
+This panel shows the estimated Posterior probability density function (PDF) based on the samples.
+The shape is smooth and unimodal (single peak), indicating a well-behaved posterior without ambiguity.

 The peak is clearly centered at a value close to our observed rate (7.5%), which is what we expect when combining a prior (8%) and data (7.5%).